xfangfang/homeassistant_on_openwrt/README.md

 # Homeassistant on OpenWrt

 This repo provides tools to install the latest version of Home Assistant.
-(2022.8.0) on a system with OpenWrt 21.02+ installed.
+(2022.8.0) on a system with lean's LEDE installed.
 It provides the reduced version of HA with only minimal list of components included.
 Additionally, it keeps MQTT, ESPHome, and ZHA components as they are widely used with smart home solutions.